$L^2$-cohomology of quasi-fibered boundary metrics: Introduction

 In the particular setting of Theorem~\ref{int.1} and Theorem~\ref{int.2}, we also need to identify our weighted $L^2$-cohomology groups, already identified with some intersection cohomology groups, with the usual relative and absolute cohomology groups.
 For $\Hilb^n_0(\bbC^2)$, this follows essentially from a result of Nakajima \cite[Corollary~5.10]{Nakajima} asserting that $\Hilb^n_0(\bbC^2)$ has no absolute cohomology above the middle degree, see Corollary~\ref{sa.10} below.
-For $\widetilde{M}^0_3$, we have a similar identification, but only in middle degree and using a more intricate argument relying instead on \cite{Segal-Selby}, see Proposition~\ref{mms.14} below.
+For $\widetilde{M}^0_3$, we have a similar identification, but only in middle degree and using a more intricate argument relying instead on \cite{Segal-Selby}; see Proposition~\ref{mms.14} below.
+Unfortunately, this argument does not seem to extend to $\widetilde{M}^0_k$ for $k\ge 4$; see the discussion after Theorem~\ref{mms.30} for more details.
 Our approach can also be used to give a new proof and a generalization of the results of Carron in \cite{Carron2011b}, see in particular Theorem~\ref{do.6} and Corollary~\ref{do.9}.

 The paper is organized as follows.
 In \S~\ref{qfb.0}, we review basic facts about $\QFB$-metrics and we state the result from \cite{KR1} that we will used.
 In \S~\ref{wl2.0}, we introduce $\QFC$-metrics and derive our results about their weighted $L^2$-cohomology groups.
 This is applied to the Nakajima metric on $\Hilb^n_0(\bbC^2)$ in \S~\ref{hs.0}, where we derive in particular a proof of Theorem~\ref{int.2}.
 In \S~\ref{do.0}, this is applied instead to a large class of $\QAC$-metrics of depth 2 including those considered by Carron in \cite{Carron2011b}.
-Finally, in \S~\ref{mms.0}, our results about weighted $L^2$-cohomology are used to study the Hodge cohomology on the reduced $\SU(2)$-monopole moduli space of charge $3$ and prove Theorem~\ref{int.1}. \begin{Acknowledgement} The authors are grateful to Rafe Mazzeo, Richard Melrose and Michael Singer for helpful discussions.
+Finally, in \S~\ref{mms.0}, our results about weighted $L^2$-cohomology are used to study the Hodge cohomology on the reduced $\SU(2)$-monopole moduli space of charge $3$ and prove Theorem~\ref{int.1}. \begin{Acknowledgement} The authors are grateful to Rafe Mazzeo, Richard Melrose and Michael Singer for helpful discussions, as well as to an anonymous referee for useful suggestions.
 CK was supported by NSF Grant number DMS-1811995.
-This paper is also based in part on work supported by NSF under grant DMS-1440140 while CK was in residence at the Mathematical research institute in Berkeley, California during the Fall 2019.
+This paper is also based in part on work supported by NSF under grant DMS-1440140 while CK was in residence at the Mathematical Sciences Research Institute in Berkeley, California during the Fall 2019.
 FR was supported by NSERC and a Canada research chair. \end{Acknowledgement}